BabylonJS/BabylonReactNative/Modules/@babylonjs/react-native/windows/README.txt

 # Build Steps:
 1. Run `yarn install` in Apps\Playground
 2. Run Modules\@babylonjs\react-native\windows\setup.bat
-3. Open BabylonNative.sln and build the x86, x64, arm, arm64 dependencies you care about
+3. Open Modules\@babylonjs\react-native\windows\BabylonNative.sln and build BabylonNative for the flavors you care about (x86, x64, debug/release, etc)
->> Note: BabylonNative won't resolve dependencies correctly from this location and needs to be built with Apps\Playground
+>> Note: this is currently needed to populate BabylonNative static libs.
+We should be able to improve these build steps in the future to all be executed from Apps\Playground\windows\Playground.sln
 4. Run `yarn install --force` in Apps\Playground
->> Note: this recopies the Modules\@babylonjs\react-native package content and is needed to insure lib dependencies are populated
+>> Note: this hard copies the Modules\@babylonjs\react-native package content compared to npm that generates symbolic links.
+Be sure to use --force to ensure that the built BabylonNative.dll and static lib dependencies are recopied to the Apps\Playgroud's node_modules folder.
 5. Run 'npm run windows-verbose"